 At the same time, we are increasing our social network through reaching out to old friends (particularly college friends) and exes.
 These are people who we were once very close to, who really know us and cared deeply for us.
 Rekindling that closeness gives us a sense of security and stability, contrasting the uncertainty many are feeling during these seemingly apocalyptic times.

-Moving forward in a post-covid world with an uncertain economy and increased health risks, it is likely that we will continue to deepen the relationships that provide comfort while feeling less pressure to maintain the ones that are not serving up.
+Moving forward in a post-COVID-19 world with an uncertain economy and increased health risks, it is likely that we will continue to deepen the relationships that provide comfort while feeling less pressure to maintain the ones that are not serving up.

 I’ve been making the effort to reach out to old friends and restart those relationships.
 I plan to keep this going!